The Footsteps of Jesus

 pre-eminence given to it above all other gifts and graces.
 "And now abides

-faith, hope, love—these three; but the greatest of these is love."
-It is
+faith, hope, love — these three; but the greatest of these is love."

-here shown that love is the richest gem which sparkles in the Christian's
+It is here shown that love is the richest gem which sparkles in the

-respects.
-It is so, in the first place, as it is the end for which the
+in several respects.
+It is so, in the first place — as it is the end

-other two are bestowed.
-The great design of the gospel is to re-stamp
+for which the other two are bestowed.
+The great design of the gospel is

-upon man the moral image of God; and if that image consists in one thing
+to re-stamp upon man the moral image of God; and if that image consists in

-more than another, it is in love, for "God is love."
-Now, the salvation of
+one thing more than another — it is in love, for "God is love."
+Now, the

 This leads us to observe, secondly, that love is greater

-whether there are prophecies, they shall fail; whether there are tongues,
+but whether there are prophecies, they shall fail; whether there are

-they shall cease; whether there is knowledge, it shall vanish away."
-The
+tongues, they shall cease; whether there is knowledge, it shall vanish

-shield of faith will be laid aside in heaven, for seeing and knowing
+away."
+The shield of faith will be laid aside in heaven, for

-there, for the days of trial and mourning will be ended.
-There will be
+days of trial and mourning will be ended.
+There will be no self-denial

-walls of the eternal city—no thief can ever climb, and through its
+massive walls of the eternal city; and no foe can ever enter through its

-maturity: it will be there, beaming in every eye, and burning in every
+beaming in every eye, and burning in every breast, forever and ever!
+It is

 There is another sense in which the pre-eminence of love

-salvation, to whom the angels of God minister; but by the latter we become
+the angels of God minister; but by the latter we become ministering spirits

-ministering spirits ourselves, hushing the groans of creation, wiping away
+ourselves, hushing the groans of creation, wiping away the tears of

-the tears of humanity, alleviating sorrow, and mitigating care on every
+humanity, alleviating sorrow, and mitigating care on every hand, and leaving

 We may observe, once more, that the importance of this